-I am writing to express, in the strongest possible terms, my objections to the proposed development of the priceless Netherbarns site because the associated light, sound and visual intrusions will forever damage its unique heritage assets, historic setting and the cultural landscape of the Scottish Borders and Tweed Valley.
-Its development will reduce the enjoyment of visitors to Abbotsford and reduce the huge economic contribution which Abbotsford makes to the region.
+The Abbotsford Trust objects to the development of the Netherbarns site because the associated light, sound and visual intrusions will impact adversely on its unique heritage assets, historic setting and the cultural landscape of the Scottish Borders and Tweed Valley.
+This impact will reduce the enjoyment of visitors to Abbotsford and reduce the huge economic contribution which Abbotsford makes to the region.

-I am basing my objection on the National Planning Framework 3 (NPF3):
+The Abbotsford Trust has based its objection on the National Planning Framework 3 (NPF3):

-"NPF3 recognises the contribution made by our cultural heritage to our economy, cultural identity and quality of life.
-Planning has an important role to play in maintaining and enhancing the distinctive and high-quality, irreplaceable historic places which enrich our lives, contribute to our sense of identity and are an important resource for our tourism and leisure industry."
+NPF3 recognises the contribution made by our cultural heritage to our economy, cultural identity and quality of life.
+Planning has an important role to play in maintaining and enhancing the distinctive and high-quality, irreplaceable historic places which enrich our lives, contribute to our sense of identity and are an important resource for our tourism and leisure industry.

-My objection points out incorrect statements within the Local Development Plan 2 (LDP2) concerning the site and its relation to Abbotsford.
-It is proved with new data and statistics.
+Our objection follows previous ones to earlier reports, and now points out incorrect statements within the Local Development Plan 2 (LDP2) relating to the site and its impact on Abbotsford.
+It is evidenced with new data and statistics.